Supply Chain Management

 Kyocera Group Responsible Mineral Procurement Policy

 For example, Kyocera's ceramic packages and electronic components use gold plating for circuit formation and connection terminals and require tin for solder.
 Tantalum is used in capacitors to increase their storage capacity, and tungsten is used to strengthen the hardness of cutting tools.
 As described here, Kyocera's products rely on a broad range of minerals as raw materials.
-We consider it absolutely essential that requirements on responsible procurement go beyond the letter of the law to fully facilitate corporate sustainability efforts and global sustainability.
+We consider it absolutely essential that requirements on responsible procurement go beyond the letter of the law to fully facilitate corporate sustainability efforts and global sustainability .
+The Kyocera Group conducts investigative practices based on the RMAP*1 promoted by the RMI*2.

 Responsible Mineral Procurement Response System